kornilova203/kornilova203.github.io/README.md

 this.canvas = document.createElement('canvas');
 document.getElementsByTagName('body')[0].appendChild(this.canvas);
 ```
 Link to canvas is stored in each space object.
-If objects would have only one canvas for all it will be imposible to redraw planets if they are really close to each other.
-Of course it is possible to erease all objects on each step simultaneously but in this case planets will blink because it may take some time to update velocities before drawing it again.
+If objects would have only one canvas for all it will be impossible to redraw planets if they are really close to each other.
+Of course, it is possible to erase all objects on each step simultaneously.
+But in this case planets will blink because it may take some time to update velocities before drawing it again.

 Class of space object has this methods:
 * draw it on \<canvas>